adamterlson/AgenticStateMachines/README.md

 ### 5. **Limited Flexibility**
    - Customization can be challenging, as frameworks often prioritize general-purpose solutions over niche requirements.

----

-## Why State Machines Are a Superior Choice

 By leveraging **finite state machines**—a "bread and butter" tool in software engineering—developers can avoid the pitfalls of heavy frameworks and instead:

 - **Build with Consistency**: Use the same patterns and techniques across agentic and non-agentic components of the system.
 - **Improve Maintainability**: Rely on straightforward, proven approaches that reduce long-term maintenance costs.
-- **Empower AI Generation**: State machines are simple enough for AI agents themselves to understand, generate, and refine, enabling self-improving architectures.
+- **Empower AI Generation**: State machines are simple and ubiquitous enough for AI agents themselves to understand, generate, and refine, enabling self-improving architectures.
 - **Integrate Seamlessly**: Use FSMs to bridge agentic workflows with other system components, such as UI, backend services, and external APIs.
+- **Language Agnostic**: Finite State Machines can be built in every language—having an understanding of Agentic patterns using FSMs will enable Agentic systems in any system, regardless of language

 In short, FSMs provide a flexible, extensible, and robust foundation for developing agentic AI systems that scale with confidence.